NordicPlayground/puck/_tutorials/location.md

 You can later set up rules for what should happen at different locations.
 More on rules later.

 ## 1. Create a location puck {#create}
-If you are not familiar with the mbed development system, [please read this tutorial first](mbed.html).
+If you are not familiar with the mbed development system, [please read this tutorial first](mbed.html) for an intro to using the online compiler.

 We are going to create a location puck from scratch.
 To do this, create a new program, but change the template to "Empty program".